Support Us Button Widget

 Photo by @jlpullinger

-Bagged leaves will be picked up curbside along with trash.
-Up to 10 bags can be set out at a time, and biodegradable bags are preferred.
-Need to dispose of more than 10 bags?
-There will be certain days set aside for unlimited bag pickups.
+Bagged leaves will be collected curbside along with your trash.
+Up to six bags can be set out at a time, and biodegradable bags are preferred.

 If you’d rather take care of your leaves yourself, a compost bin can be purchased from Public Works.
 The city also offers three free drop-off centers on East Richmond Road, Maury Street, and North Hopkins Road.